TodWulff/V2.2526_Config/README.md

 These activities are codified in those scripts and the associated backups of the various .cfgs they impute a backup of, as evidenced in the contents herein.

+Of note, there is one .cfg I have overtly nix'd from herein - Moonraker's Telegram Bot's .conf.
+If an example is desired to look at, take a peek at the initial commit's history and you'll see it therein.
+The token has since been revoked, so don't spin yer wheels. ;)